open5e/open5e/source/monsters/tome-of-beasts/C/child-of-the-briar.rst

 must use their action to cast the spell.
 The entangled area must include at least one of the casters but doesn’t need to be centered on either caster.
-Creatures in the area must make a DC 13 Strength saving throw or be restrained.
+Creatures in the area must make a DC 13 Strength saving throw or be :ref:`srd:restrained`.
 All children of the briar are immune to the spell’s effects.

 **Thorny Grapple.** A child of the briar’s long thorny limbs help